alpinebuster/as-docs/content/api/as.md

 Returns: *boolean*

 ### isOlderThan( version )
-checks if Blockbench is older than the specified version
+checks if AS is older than the specified version

 ##### Arguments:
 * `version`: *string* - semver string